anonymouseMC/emissive-glowing-forge/readme.md

 - GTCE-U : Orange & Yellow lamps have had their colours changed to represent the spectra emitted by LPS and HPS lamps.

 #### Addon packs:
-- Borderless Antiblock
+- <a href="https://github.com/anonymouseMC/borderless-antiblock">Borderless Antiblock</a>
-- Factorio Sound Pack
+- <a href="https://github.com/anonymouseMC/factorio-sound-pack">Factorio Sound Pack</a>

 #### Will support:
 - Ender IO